anirban0104/c25-Crumpled-Paper-2/README.md

-# C-24> Crumpled Paper
+# C-25> Crumpled Paper 2
-## To see the project in action, click the following link: https://anirban0104.github.io/c24-Crumpled-Papers/
+## To see the project in action, click the following link: https://anirban0104.github.io/c25-Crumpled-Paper-2/

-Don't worry if you weren't successful to put the trash in the dustbin, you can press the DOWN Arrow to move left.
+I am not able to make the trash go behind the dustbin